 When it comes to wax rollers/cartridges that are sometimes used for larger areas of the body, they are all single-use only and disposed of after each client.
 We will never apply a used roller to another client.

-Some salons/day spas will reuse a cartridge several times to make the most of every bit of wax in the cartridge.
+Some clinics will reuse a cartridge several times to make the most of every bit of wax in the cartridge.
 Again, this is another cost cutting method used to save a few dollars.

 Our therapists also wear disposable gloves during all waxing treatments and the waxing tables are lined with clean, disposable sheeting for each client.